sarkar-lab/sarkar-lab.github.io/_posts/2024-03-02-method-dev.md

 Developing a new computational method for genomics is exciting but can also be daunting at first.
 It seems to be as much an art as it is an exact science.
 Here I summarize some lessons learned having gone through the whole process once:

-1. **Avoid reinventing the wheel.** Reuse existing solutions that people have tested before and innovate on top of them, **unless** the wheel is broken, that is no solution in the literature space does the adequate job.
+1. **Avoid reinventing the wheel.** Reuse existing solutions that people have tested before and innovate on top of them, **unless** the wheel is broken, in other words no solution in the existing literature does the job adequately.
 2. **Simplicity is key.** Fancy math does not always lead to better results.
 Before applying any complex techniques, try a simple one first.
 3. **Iterate fast and optimize later.** Experimental code does not have to be tidy or efficient (it just has to be correct).
 Optimize once you know something works.
 4. **Establish a benchmark early on.** A benchmark is not only essential for demonstrating performance improvements in the end, but also for testing out various approaches while developing a tool.